cverbah/Youtube_Scripts_Generator/README.md

 - To have a GCP account with the Vertex AI API enabled for using the LLM Models
 - A service account key saved as GCP_key.json in the project folder <br>

-For running locally the whisper model:
+For running locally the whisper model: <br>
 0. `pip install git+https://github.com/openai/whisper.git`
 For deploying the app using Modal cloud: <br>
 1. `pip install -r requirements.txt`